hyphanet/website/content/pages/about.md

 Eleriseth

-: Works on Freenet core and communicates via FMS.
+: Works on Hyphanet core and communicates via FMS.

 Somedude

-: The developer of the Freenet-based Forum system FMS, of FreenetHG and of FLIP, chat over Freenet.
+: The developer of the Hyphanet-based Forum system FMS, of HyphanetHG and of FLIP, chat over Hyphanet.

 The folks from Frost

-: A group of users and programmers who use an old spammable Freenet-based forum system which has been abandoned by most of the core developers.
-They are active, however, and though it takes time for their contributions to reach to core development, they take part in Freenet development.
+: A group of users and programmers who use an old spammable Hyphanet-based forum system which has been abandoned by most of the core developers.
+They are active, however, and though it takes time for their contributions to reach to core development, they take part in Hyphanet development.